withastro/astro/CONTRIBUTING.md

 - When assigning a `p2`, **always** add a comment that explains the workaround.
 If a workaround isn't provided, ping the person that assigned the label and ask them to provide one.
 - Astro has **many** features, but there are some that have a larger impact than others: development server, build command, HMR (TBD, we don't have a page that explains expectations of HMR in Astro), **evident** regressions in performance.
 - In case the number of reactions of an issue grows, the number of users affected grows, or a discussion uncovers some insights that weren't clear before, it's OK to change the priority of the issue.
 The maintainer **should** provide an explanation when assigning a different label.
+As with any other contribution, triaging is voluntary and best-efforts.
+We welcome and appreciate all the help you're happy to give (including reading this!) and nothing more.
+If you are not confident about an issue, you are welcome to leave an issue untriaged for someone who would have more context, or to bring it to their attention.
 ## Code Structure

 Server-side rendering (SSR) can be complicated.
 The Astro package (`packages/astro`) is structured in a way to help think about the different systems.